 - Katy Bowman at her website, Aligned and Well

-Pelvic pain may be a sign of a twist in your SI joints, tension in your psoas or piriformis muscles, or other origins of imbalance.
+Pelvic pain may be a sign of a twist in your SI joints, tension in your psoas, piriformis muscles, or other origins of imbalance.
 This may or may not be a big deal in labor.

-Pelvic instability issues flare up in pregnancy.
+Pelvic instability issues do flare up in pregnancy.
 Address this pain now with self-care and bodywork.
-It gets worse when you do activities and are sedentary because of being out of alignment and certain muscles being loose and certain muscles being very tight.
+It gets worse when you don’t do daily activities and are sedentary because of being out of alignment.

 This doesn’t have to be your life.
 You can develop a happy memory around finding freedom from pain in pregnancy.
 Learning the causes and solutions for pain from imbalance will help you maintain good health and balance for a lifetime.

-Pain is the teacher and balance is the A student who replaces the teacher with mobility, fuller range of motion and ease.
+Pain is the teacher and balance is the A student who exceeds with mobility, fuller range of motion, and ease.